lexnederbragt/teaching-portfolio/pub/mappe.md

 It would be a mistake to assume that students have learned the thing you just presented to them.
-Formative assessment is concerned with informing both the teacher and the learner about how much they understand about a topic, and discover any misunderstandings.
+Formative assessment is concerned with informing both the teacher and the student about how much students understand about a topic, and discover any misunderstandings.
 This allows for addressing misunderstandings promptly, which helps learners to progress through the material.
 Formative assessment is not graded, although sometimes teachers make participation count towards being able to pass a course.
 Note that graded assignments are what is called part of a course's summative assessment.
 Ideally, formative assessment can be done quickly and in an easy way for students and teachers to participate and see the results.

-There are many forms for formative assessment, but a very common one is multiple Choice Questions.
-A well-designed Choice Question poses a problem with one or more correct, and multiple incorrect answers, so-called distractors.
+There are many forms for formative assessment, but a very common one is Multiple Choice Questions.
+A well-designed Multiple Choice Question poses a problem with one or more correct, and multiple incorrect answers, so-called distractors.
 Ideally, distractors should not be too obviously wrong, but rather be indicative of possible misconceptions.

 **Formative assessment combined with Peer Instruction**